mgood7123/AndroidUI-Test-Framework/README.md

 `AndroidUI Test Framework` provides a `RETHROW_EXCEPTION_IF_NEEDED(Exception e)` method to rethrow an exception if it is used internally by `AndroidUI Test Framework`

-if you are catching `Exception` you should call this method last
+if you are catching `Exception` you should call this method first

 ```cs
 try {